2024

 Clarity

-Activity instructions should be as clear and concise as possible in order for users to produce accurate data for the researchers.
+Activity instructions should appear often, and be clear and concise so users to produce accurate data for the researchers.

-1.0 We mapped out the main user flow, detailing each step required by the study.
+1.0 My map of the main user flow, detailing each step required by the study.

 IMAGE